Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/EpiDISH/readme.md

 ## Workflow

 The execution is divided into three main steps.
-Please follow them in order.Since Episdh handles 450k and 850k methylation arrays differently, this workflow and the provided examples are based on the 450k array.
+Please follow them in order.
+Episdh handles 450k and 850k methylation arrays differently.(Taking 450k as an example)

 ### Step 1: Data Preparation